 Still, I think the effectiveness of the patches were worth enduring the stickiness and scent issues — they actually worked for us.
 With West Nile cases confirmed in Illinois this season, we plan to use them for camping trips too or any days that we’re outdoors for extended periods of time.

-The AgraCo Mosquito Patch is available at Amazon.com.
+The AgraCo Mosquito Patch is available online.
 I purchased the patches for our family’s use and chose to write about our experience.
 This post has not been sponsored by the manufacturer.

 Additionally, if you’re headed to the Caribbean on vacation and haven’t read or heard about Chikungunya (also known as CHIKV), it’s a nasty mosquito-borne disease that’s sweeping the Bahamas, Caymans, Jamaica, the Dominican Republic and many other Caribbean countries.
 Jamaica has declared a state of emergency with Chikungunya.
 While the Caribbean Public Health Agency says it’s “rarely lethal,” there is no cure for the disease, and its painful effects on one’s body and joints can last for years.